-The PPS includes two vehicle access points along Chew Road with a circuitous circulation: the northern access as an ingress and the southern access as the egress.

-The vehicular access points and required pedestrian facilities are found to be appropriate.
+The applicant proposes two vehicle access points along Chew Road with a circuitous circulation: the northern access as an ingress and the southern access as the egress.
+Staff find that the proposed vehicular access points and recommended pedestrian facilities are appropriate.

-Based on the findings presented above, multimodal transportation facilities will exist to serve the PPS, as required under Subtitle 24, and will conform to the MPOT and master plan.
+Based on the findings presented above, staff conclude that multimodal transportation facilities will exist to serve the proposed subdivision, as required under Subtitle 24 of the prior Subdivision Regulations, and will conform to the MPOT and master plan, with the recommended conditions provided in this technical staff report.

-- 10. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Sections 24-121(a)(5) and 24-122(b) of the prior Subdivision Regulations.
+- 7. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Sections 24-121(a)(5) and 24-122(b) of the prior Subdivision Regulations.
 The master plan contains the following overall goals (page 119): - Provide residents of Subregion 6 with needed public facilities in locations that serve existing and future populations. - Ensure that all new public facilities will be constructed to LEED standards and existing buildings will be retrofitted to make them as energy efficient and sustainable as possible. - Maintain the high level of service by providing essential equipment and professional training for personnel. - Priority will be given to funding public facilities to support development in the Developing Tier.